LastAncientOne/Data-Science/README.md

   - Dimension Reduction (Generalization) - Find hidden dependencies
   - Association (Identify Sequences)
 ### &#x1F535; Learning about Exploratory Data Analysis
-* Import, clean, and validate
+* Import, read, clean, and validate
   - Define Variables
     1. Y is "Dependent Variable" and goes on y-axis (the left side, vertical one) - output value
     2. X is "Independent Variable" and goes on the x-axis (the bottom, horizontal one) - input value